Enalean/tuleap-documentation-en/languages/en/administration-guide/application-management/plugins/bot-mattermost.rst

 They are three plugins available in Tuleap RPM: ``tuleap-plugin-botmattermost`` ``tuleap-plugin-botmattermost-agiledashboard`` ``tuleap-plugin-botmattermost-git``.
 The **botmattermost** plugin is mandatory to use the others.

-You can install **botmattermost-git** for Tuleap Git notification plugin and stand-up summary in :ref:`agile-dashboard` plugin.
+You can install **botmattermost-git** for Tuleap Git notification plugin and stand-up summary in :ref:`backlog` plugin.

 Configuration
 -------------